 Individuals with skills in these technological areas will be in high demand.
 While these skill sets are not traditional components of a marketing educational path, they can prove to be very valuable for research and development as well as for analytics in the field.

 From business-to-business to consumer-based companies, marketing research and analysis is a critical component of operations.
 Below are some of the more popular points of entry for marketing analyst jobs.

 Marketing specialists for focus groups

 What are the different types of marketing analyst jobs?

 Taking a job as a marketing analyst provides a range of opportunities for both those just leaving school and those with years of experience.
-Many people with a bachelor’s degree will work in entry-level positions as an analyst for three to five years before moving into more managerial roles.
-Education, skills, and success all play key roles in determining when a person may be ready to take on a more advanced position as they move forward on their career path as a marketing analyst.
+Education, skills, and success all play a key part in determining when a person may be ready to take on a more advanced position as they move forward on their career path as a marketing analyst.

 As a market analyst, you can work in numerous industries.
-With 738,100 people employed as market research analysts in 2019 and an additional 130,300 people expected to join the field by 2029, according to the U.S. Bureau of Labor Statistics, there’s no doubt there are opportunities for you.
+With 738,100 people employed as market research analysts in 2019, and an additional 130,300 people expected to join the field by 2029 according to the BLS, there’s no doubt there are opportunities for you.

 Selecting a specialty can set you apart from others.
 The key is to obtain the right amount of education to boost the demand for your skills.